andyferris/Tensors.jl/README.md

 This implements matrix-vector multiplication, resulting in a vector with a single index named `a`.

+### Features

-Tensors can also be de-indexed in the desired order, on either side of the equality:
+1. Tensors can also be de-indexed in the desired order, on either side of the equality:

 ```julia
 @tensor M = (rand(4,4))[[a,b]] # a rank-2 tensor